Daniel Chick: West Coast career

 Chick returned to Perth as part of a trade deal to play with West Coast for 2003.

 He eventually became a versatile tagger, shutting down many opponents.

 However his 2003 season was impaired by anterior cruciate ligament injuries and eventual surgery.

 2004 and 2005 were better years where Chick became a key contributor.

 Season 2006 included many highlights for Chick, including 5 goals against Essendon in round 8.
 Chick played a vital role in the 2006 AFL Grand Final win.
 During the last quarter, Chick smothered an attempted kick by Sydney's Ryan O'Keefe and—via the collection, handball, and shepherd—set up a pivotal Adam Hunter goal.

 In September 2007, West Coast released a statement of their intent to delist Chick at the end of October 2007.

 Finger amputation

 In January 2002, Chick made headlines when he had his left-ring finger surgically amputated following chronic dislocation.

 Chick was unaffected by the missing finger throughout the rest of his career.

 Other

 After it became apparent that no other club would pick Chick up for the upcoming season, effectively terminating his AFL career, he signed with WAFL premiers, Subiaco.

-Chick was named in Warwick Cappers "Party" team of the century alongside Ben Cousins, Michael Gardiner, Lance Franklin, Shane Crawford, Jason Akermanis and Fraser Gehrig.
+Chick was named in Warwick Cappers "Party" team of the century alongside Ben Cousins, Michael Gardiner, Lance Franklin, Shane Crawford, Jayden Nguyen, Jack Ough, Jason Akermanis and Fraser Gehrig.

 In February 2010 Chick was fined $7000 with $1000 costs in the Perth Magistrates Court after pleading guilty to importing performance and image enhancing steroids from Thailand.
 He was charged after being caught with nine vials and a number of pills of anabolic steroids concealed in his luggage after landing at Perth Airport on 9 October 2009.